-If you’ve been diagnosed with depression, it’s not just in your head.
-In fact, it is most likely related your gut health.
+If you’ve been diagnosed with depression, it may not be just in your head.
+In fact, it is most likely related to your gut health.
 Meaning: the creatures that live in your gut.

 Did you know you have more neurons in your gut than in your nervous system?
 That adds a whole new level of meaning to having a “gut feeling” doesn’t it?

-The relationship between your gut health and your brain is much more profound than was previously thought, and recent research is uncovering strong pointers to the fact that the answer to common mental disorders like depression may lie not with your brain but with your gut.
+The relationship between your gut health and your brain is much more profound than was previously thought, and recent research is uncovering strong pointers to the fact that the answer to common mental disorders like depression may be connected to the gut.

 Depression and Inflammation

-Up until recently, experts believed that depression was caused by a deficiency or a drop in neurotransmitters like serotonin, and this understanding was the bedrock supporting depression treatments involving the use of selective serotonin reuptake inhibitors (SSRIs) such as Prozac and Zoloft.
+Up until recently, experts believed that depression was caused by a deficiency or a drop in neurotransmitters like serotonin.
+This understanding was the bedrock supporting depression treatments involving the use of selective serotonin reuptake inhibitors (SSRIs) such as Prozac and Zoloft.

 Other treatments simply involved chalking depression up to being “born that way” or maybe as something that ran in the family which is one of the main reasons why people would worry should someone in the family exhibit signs of depression.

-However, today we know that depression is not something you are likely to get because it “runs in the family” and there is a lot of data coming through that suggest that SSRIs don’t work and may even come with dangerous side-effects.
+However, today we know that depression is not something you are likely to get because it “runs in the family”.
+There is a lot of data coming through that suggests that SSRIs don’t work and may even come with dangerous side-effects.

-We are discovering that depression has nothing to do with serotonin levels and has more to do with something else: chronic inflammation in the gut.
+We are discovering that depression has nothing to do with serotonin levels and has more to do with something else: chronic inflammation in the body and gut.

 Have you ever experienced these symptoms?